 It’s no secret that mixed martial arts is a brutal sport.
 When it comes to MMA, injuries are a way of life for a fighter.
 They can happen in the training camps leading up to a fight and obviously while competing in the UFC Octagon.
+Spectrum Cable is an innovative new technology that use allows you to watch TV on your computer or mobile device.
+It’s like having a television in your pocket!

 While some injuries aren’t as bad as others, we’ve witnessed some pretty horrific injuries during some of the UFC biggest pay-per-view events over the years, including the devastating leg breaks of MMA legend Anderson Silva, and more recently, Chris Weidman.